biosafetylvl5/gwynu/src/creating/archives.njk.md

 !!!include(./symlinks/subreddits.txt)!!!
 ```

+Submit more to be archived [here][submitContentForm] - holes from my biases are *clearly* visible in the above subreddits, please help me fill them!

-I'm currently working on a way to share these, but the files are a bit large to server via this webserver (asktransgender (text only) is ~2.4Gb which is only cut in ~half (to 862Mb) with compression).
-For now, please contact me if you'd like a copy.
+I'm currently working on a way to share these, but the files are a bit large to server via this webserver (asktransgender (text only) is ~2.4Gb and is *much more* with images and other media).
+For now, please [contact me][contact] if you'd like a copy.

 ## Software Backend